as Partners" videos

 here for instructions.

-browsers are specially designed to limit Internet web sites that
+browser is specially designed to limit Internet web sites that

 children can access.
 They also prevent pop-up ads while browsing.
 Read